fekad/jupyter-fireworks-proxy/README.md

 # jupyter-fireworks-proxy

+Note: This package has depricated/archived because the of the lack of interest to approve the necessary changes for to the fireworks package.

 This package provides an easy way to launch the [webgui](https://materialsproject.github.io/fireworks/basesite_tutorial.html) interface of [Fireworks](https://materialsproject.github.io/fireworks/) in a Jupyter notebook environment.
 Please note that the Fireworks python must be fully configured.